UofA-CSc-372-Spring-2025/CSc372Spring2025-CourseMaterials/SmallAssignmentWriteups/sa1-docker.md

 ## GitHub Setup

-Start by joining the GitHub classroom at https://classroom.github.com/classrooms/193099772-uofa-csc-372-spring-2025-classroom.

-If you are new to GitHub, you might want to accept the GitHub fundamentals assignment at https://classroom.github.com/a/KgmpZG-y and work through the material there first.

 Accept the github assignment at https://classroom.github.com/a/5CPJbvxS and do a git clone of your repository.
 Make sure to `git commit -a` and `git push` frequently!
 The initial github repository will include the